 David A. Hoffman

 David’s practice is focused on resolving conflict in business, family, and employment cases.
-He has served as mediator and/or arbitrator in more than a thousand commercial, family, employment, construction, personal injury, insurance, and other business cases.
+He has served as mediator and/or arbitrator in more than two thousand commercial, family, employment, construction, personal injury, insurance, and other business cases.

-Law firms that have hired David for mediation and/or arbitration.
+Law Firms that have hired David for mediation and/or arbitration.

 Representative cases: